ashuragi007-jpg/Collaborative-Story-Builder/docs/02-api.md

 ### PATCH /chapters/:id
     - updates an existing chapter, and it have the same requirement of having more than 50 words and lesser than 3000 words.

+## Authentication
+Some requires the user to be logged in, such as:
+- POST/ stories
+- POST/ chapters
+- PATCH/chapters/:id
+- DELETE/users/:id
+- PATCH/auth/users/:id/password